 Markowitz Modern Portfolio Theory

 Modern portfolio theory was introduced by Harry Markowitz in 1952 and is one of the most famous portfolio diversification strategies.
-The basic premise of the theory is to structure your investment portfolio to maximize return at a given level of the efficient frontier’s risk curve.
+The theory’s basic premise is to structure your investment portfolio to maximize return at a given level of the efficient frontier’s risk curve.
 This is also known as the mean-variance framework (MVO) developed by Markowitz.

 All portfolios that fall below the efficient frontier curve are considered not investable due to taking more risk for the same level of return.
 According to Markowitz, an efficient portfolio lies along the line of the efficiency curve and represents all efficient portfolios.